-This course takes the students through the process of cabinet installation methods, countertop construction and installation, and finishing of areas such as kitchens and bathrooms.
+Cabinet Installation takes the students through the process of cabinet installation methods, counter top construction and installation and finishing of areas such as kitchens and bathrooms.
+CRPT 2250 5

-Cabinet Construction
+CRPT 2250 Cabinet Construction

 Explore the construction of a variety of kitchen, bathroom, utility, and specialty cabinets and countertops.